top of page

 Healthcare

-In the Senate, Sam has consistently fought the health insurance companies and their lobbyists and allies.
+In the Senate, Sam has consistently fought the health insurance companies and their lobbyists.
 He strongly supports legislation to prevent insurance companies from abusing patients and denying coverage.
 Sam vocally opposed the nomination of controversial former health insurance executive Patrick Tigue to be Health Insurance Commissioner, warning of the damage that would be done to Rhode Island families if Tigue gained the ability to ram through rate hikes.
 Unfortunately, despite an unusually strong showing of opposition in the Senate, Tigue was confirmed in a lame duck session before a more progressive Senate could be seated.
 Tigue since went on to raise health insurance rates during the pandemic despite massive insurance company profits showing that rates needed to be lowered, not raised.
+Sam supports the leadership of current Health Insurance Commissioner Cory King, and he especially salutes Commissioner King’s initiative to triple commercial market insurance companies’ investment in the childhood mental health crisis.

 Sam believes that healthcare is a human right.
 No Rhode Islander should have to worry that they won't be able to afford care.
 That's why Sam is the lead sponsor of legislation to create a Medicare for All system here in Rhode Island.
 In 2021, he was part of the coalition of Senators on the Health and Human Services Committee that successfully passed Senator Calkin’s resolution to push congress to pass Medicare for All at the federal level.
-It was the first bill passed out of committee against the wishes of the Senate leadership in many years.
+It was the first major piece of legislation passed against the wishes of the Senate leadership in many years.

 As part of the movement towards Medicare for All, Sam believes much work must be done to transform healthcare in our state.
-Most importantly, Sam supports deprivatizing Medicaid in Rhode Island.
-He introduced legislation to audit the private insurance companies who run Medicaid in our state.
-A similar audit in Connecticut led to the deprivatization of Medicaid in our neighboring state.
-Sam also supports an array of healthcare policies, including: expanding eligibility for Medicaid coverage of long-term care, deep investments in harm reduction and treatment beds to combat substance use disorder, and increased Medicaid reimbursement rates (especially for behavioral health).
+Most importantly, Sam supports deprivatizing Medicaid in Rhode Island, as Connecticut did in 2010.
+Sam also supports an array of healthcare policies, including: expanding eligibility for Medicaid coverage of long-term care, expanding Medicaid eligibility for young people up to the federal maximum, robust public health measures like vaccination, deep investments in harm reduction and treatment beds to combat substance use disorder, healthy nutrition incentives through SNAP, and a URI medical school to improve our local doctor supply.

 Sam worked hard to fight the drive for brutal cuts during the height of the pandemic crisis.
 In the last economic crisis, the Great Recession, Rhode Island slashed taxes for the rich and made brutal cuts that crippled Rhode Island’s economy.
 For months, we had the highest unemployment rate in the nation.
 This time around, the same forces fought for brutal cuts, but Sam worked with activists and fellow legislators to successfully defeat the majority of the proposed cuts.
 It wasn’t a total victory.
 For the most part, while the cuts were mostly defeated, Rhode Island did not do nearly enough to provide the economic relief Rhode Islanders desperately needed.
 But compared to the damage Rhode Island’s government did to our economy last time around, things were much better this time, and Sam believes that matters.
 As a result, Rhode Island’s recovery has only mildly underperformed the national average.
 Sam will always fight for direct relief in economic crises.
 He will always oppose brutal budget cuts that would harm struggling Rhode Islanders.